rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

 <img src="page_images/K_3000_12_75.single_date_column.jpg" style="width:800px">

-From form K/3000/12/76 onwards, there is a repeat of the Date column on the right of the grid too.
+From K/3000/12/76 onwards, there is a repeat of the Date column on the right of the grid too.

 <img src="page_images/K_3000_12_76.two_date_columns.jpg" style="width:800px">

 ### Condensed Instructions pamphlet

-Editions before K/3,000/12/79 contain a 'Condensed Instructions' section just above the main grid.
+Versions before K/3,000/12/79 contain a 'Condensed Instructions' section just above the main grid.

 <img src="page_images/K_3000_12_78.condensed_instructions.jpg" style="width:800px">

-From K/3,000/12/79, this is replaced by a 'Note' directing the reader to a 'little pamphlet' that George Symons had written:
+From K/3,000/12/79 onwards, this is replaced by a 'Note' directing the reader to a 'little pamphlet' that George Symons had written:

 <img src="page_images/K_3000_12_79.pamphlet_instructions.jpg" style="width:800px">

 The pamphlet, *Arrangements for the Systematic Observation and Record of the Rainfall of the British Isles*, was included at the back of [British Rainfall 1880](https://digital.nmla.metoffice.gov.uk/IO_bb97dedd-9de2-4206-9549-efe4197a1603/).
-(The Met Office Online Archive doesn't seem to have a digitised version of the stand-alone pamphlet.)
+(The Met Office Online Archive doesn't currently appear to have a digitised version of the stand-alone pamphlet.)

 ### End of the 1870s form - K/3,000/12/79